hassanshamim/portal/README.md

 - [ ] Add a `Portal.push_left/1` function that transfers the data in the other direction.
 (Try and avoid code duplication between `push_left/1` and `push_right/1` )
 - [ ] Learn more about ExUnit - write some tests!
 - [ ] generate HTML documentaiton for the project using ExDoc.
+- [x] Push to Github
-- [ ] Push to Github, publish as a package using the Hex package manager
+- [ ] Publish as a package using the Hex package manager